Argyrochosma formosa: Taxonomy

 The species was first described in 1842 as Allosorus pulchellus by Martin Martens & Henri Guillaume Galeotti, based on material collected by Galeotti in Mexico.
 The type specimen is Galeotti 6352 at the Brussels herbarium.
 The epithet pulchellus means "small and beautiful" and presumably reflects the aesthetic appeal of the species, which they described as "charmante".
-However, that name had already been used in 1836 for a different species, the former Cheilanthes pulchella, by Carl Borivoj Presl, rendering it nomenclaturally illegitimate.
+However, that name had already been used in 1836 for a different species, the former Cheilanthes pulchella, by Carl Borivoj Presl, rendering their name nomenclaturally illegitimate.
 Frederik Liebmann recognized the issue and corrected it by giving Martens & Galeotti's species the replacement name Allosorus formosus in 1849; the epithet formosus means "beautiful".

 Delineating natural genera in the cheilanthoids has proven to be extremely difficult, and other placements of the species were subsequently put forward, mostly as replacement names for A. pulchellus in other genera using the same epithet.
 Fée transferred it to Pellaea as Pellaea pulchella in 1852.
 In 1857, Thomas Moore, in his Index Filicum, transferred it to Platyloma, a genus he recognized as a segregate from Pellaea, as Platyloma pulchellum.
 John Smith, in 1866, preferred to recognize a different cheilanthoid segregate, Cincinalis, and placed it there as Cincinalis pulchella.
 In 1922, William Ralph Maxon created a new combination for Liebmann's name in Pellaea, as Pellaea formosa due to the illegitimacy of Martens & Galeotti's name, although subsequent changes to the practice of nomenclature would make it superfluous.
 Oliver Atkins Farwell, following a program of reviving what he considered to be senior synonyms, gave Cassebeera priority over Pellaea and transferred the species there as Cassebeera pulchella in 1931.

 Maxon and Charles Alfred Weatherby placed Pellaea formosa within a group of ferns closely related to Notholaena nivea, but declined to make a nomenclatural transfer until the classification of the cheilanthoids was better understood.
 Both Edwin Copeland and Weatherby suggested in the 1940s that this group of ferns might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. formosa.
 Meanwhile, John Mickel and Joe Beitel had transferred the species to Cheilanthes as C. formosa in their monograph on the ferns of Oaxaca, which was published in 1988; Mickel and Alan R. Smith recognized Argyrochosma in 2004 when preparing a fern flora of Mexico.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. formosa, as part of a program to consolidate the cheilanthoid ferns into that genus.